jupyterhub/the-littlest-jupyterhub/docs/howto/auth/firstuse.rst

    If there is a confirmation dialog, confirm the deletion.
 This will also log the user out if they were currently running.

 #.
 Ask the user to log in again with their new password as usual.
+This will be their
+   new password going forward.